mooofin/DOOM_ProceduralEngine/README.md

 ## Key Features

+-   **🏔️ Cinematic Loading Screen:** Experience a beautiful mountain parallax loading screen with 5 layers of scrolling backgrounds that create depth and atmosphere.
+-   **🌍 Truly Infinite Worlds:** Explore seamlessly wrapped worlds that never end - no more green background at the edges!
+The world tiles infinitely in all directions.
--   **Explore Infinite Worlds:** Every time you play, a brand new map is generated using a Cellular Automata algorithm, creating organic, cave-like environments.
+-   **🎲 Procedural Generation:** Every time you play, a brand new 200x200 tile map is generated using enhanced Cellular Automata algorithms, creating organic, natural environments.
--   **Dynamic Combat:** Fight against an ever-growing horde of enemies that spawn over time and hunt you down.
+-   **⚔️ Dynamic Combat:** Fight against an ever-growing horde of enemies that spawn over time and hunt you down with intelligent AI.
--   **Sprite-Based Visuals:** The game uses classic, Zelda-themed sprites for the player, enemies, and the world itself, all rendered from spritesheets.
+-   **🎨 Sprite-Based Visuals:** The game uses classic, Zelda-themed sprites for the player, enemies, and the world itself, all rendered from spritesheets.
+-   **💧 Environmental Variety:** Discover grass, trees, and water features that create diverse, interesting landscapes.
--   **Player Progression:** A simple health and scoring system tracks your performance.
+-   **📊 Player Progression:** A comprehensive health and scoring system tracks your performance and survival time.
--   **Full Game Loop:** Features a "Playing" state and a "Game Over" screen that displays your final score.
+-   **🎮 Complete Game Loop:** Features Loading, Playing, and Game Over states with smooth transitions.
--   **Atmospheric Audio:** A looping background music track sets the mood for adventure.
+-   **🎵 Atmospheric Audio:** A looping background music track sets the mood for adventure.

 ## How it Works: A Technical Deep Dive